marshyon/marshyon-orig.github.io/hugo/content/getting-started/editting_files.md

 ### Images

-Pictures that you want to display in pictures need to be stored as image files in the `static/image` folder or subdirectories that are created within this.
+Images that you want to display need to be stored as image files in the `hugo/static/image` folder or subdirectories that are created within this and then linked to in your markdown.

 the following markdown will show an image stored in static/images :